rora00/good-morning/README.md

 # good-morning
-which whatsapp user wouldn't wake up to an inspirational good morning post?
+which whatsapp user wouldn't want to wake up to an inspirational good morning post?